Memberships & Affiliations

 - Massachusetts Nonprofit Network

-The Mediation Group received U.S. News - Best Lawyers' "Best Law Firms" in Boston, Massachusetts First-Tier Rankings for Mediation and Arbitration in 2017.
+The Mediation Group received U.S. News - Best Lawyers' "Best Law Firms" in Boston, Massachusetts First-Tier Rankings for Mediation and Arbitration in 2017 and 2018.
 TMG previously held the First-Tier Ranking recognition in Mediation during the years of 2016, 2015, 2014, 2013, 2012, 2011 and 2010.
 U.S. News and Best Lawyers joined to rank more than 11,000 firms in the U.S. and their rankings are based on a rigorous evaluation process that includes the collection of client and lawyer evaluations, peer review from leading attorneys in their field, and review of additional information provided by law firms as part of the formal submission process.

 Both Brad Honoroff and Jeffrey Stern were voted into the Massachusetts Chapter of the National Academy of Distinguished Neutrals.
 NADN is “an association whose membership consists of ADR professionals distinguished by their hands-on experience in the field of civil and commercial conflict resolution, and by their commitment to the practice of alternative dispute resolution.
 Membership is by invitation only and limited to attorney mediators and arbitrators who have proven experience in the field.
 All Academy members have been thoroughly reviewed and found to meet stringent practice criteria.
 Members are amongst the most in-demand neutrals in their respective states, as selected by both peers and local litigation firms.”

 Three of TMG’s neutrals have consistently appeared on the list of the Best Lawyers in America©: Brad Honoroff (most recently in 2018 for Mediation), Joel Reck (most recently in 2018 for Mediation and Real Estate), and Jeff Stern (recently in 2018 for Mediation and Arbitration).